Sunday, 18 December 2022

 Mass is sung after Terce.
 The ministers wear violet folded chasubles.
 The Gloria is omitted.
 The second collect is of the BVM in Advent, Deus qui de beate, the third collect Ecclesiae etc. The Creed is sung and the preface that of the Trinity.
 As the Gloria is not sung the dismissal is Benedicamus Domino, sung by the deacon facing the altar.

-At Vespers the antiphons Canite tuba etc are again sung this time with psalms 109, 110, 111, 112 and 113.
-The Office hymn is Creator alme siderun.
-The antiphon on the Magnificat is O Rex Gentium.
-This is sung entire both before and after the Canticle with the choir standing.
-The Suffrage is omitted in Advent.
+At Vespers the antiphons, Canite tuba etc, are sung, not doubled, with Pss 109, 110, 111, 112 & 113.
+The Office hymn is Creator alme siderum.
+The antiphon on the Magnificat is O Adonai which is sung doubled with the choir standing.
 At Compline the Dominical preces are sung.

-In the 'liturgical books of 1962' Vespers on Saturday are first Vespers of the Sunday.
-This year St. Thomas's feast has no Vespers at all.
-The significance of the doubling of the 'Great O' antiphons is lost as all antiphons are doubled regardless of the rank of the liturgical day or season.
+In the 'liturgical books of 1962' the significance of the doubling of the 'Great O' antiphons is lost as all antiphons are doubled regardless of the rank of the liturgical day or season.
 At Compline the Dominical preces are always omitted.
 Mattins is cut down to a single nocturn of three lessons as usual.
 At Prime the Dominical preces are omitted.
 At Mass the ministers wear dalmatic and tunicle, there is only one collect and the dismissal is Ite, missa est.

 Art: Jerome Nadal